jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

     > mcl Weapon,ChromieHeroWeapon,Effect WizardWeaponLaunchSwitch
     	(Modify Chromie's Basic Attack to behave like Li-ming's Basic Attack (Shooting a Purple Missile) for whoever uses this command)
     > mcl Behavior,DehakaDarkSwarm,Modification.StateFlags[SuppressCollision] 0 2
-    	(Modify Dehaka's Dark Swarm Ability to no longer Suppress Collision When active (No longer pass though units) for Player 2)
+    	(Modify Dehaka's Dark Swarm to no longer suppress collision when active (units can no longer pass through each other) for Player 2)

 <a name="cmd-modifycatalog-uiAvailability"></a>